 Selection of 316, 304 and 303 types of stainless steels for seawater applications

-The 316 types are used widely in marine applications, but their corrosion resistance in contact with seawater is limited and they cannot be considered 'corrosion proof' under all situations.
-They are susceptible to localized attack mechanisms, principally crevice and pitting corrosion.
+The 316 types are used widely in marine applications, but their corrosion resistance in contact with seawater is limited and they cannot be considered ‘corrosion proof’ under all situations.
+They are susceptible to localised attack mechanisms, principally crevice and pitting corrosion.
 This limits the scope for the use of these steels in seawater contact.